 Students within the categories above are covered by Chalmers' housing guarantee.
 This means that you are guaranteed an offer of accommodation, it does not mean that your rent will be covered by the university.
-You will receive an e-mail in the beginning of summer with an offer for a single occupancy accommodation from one of the housing agencies that we cooperate with (long-term or temporary) well ahead of time before arriving.
+You will receive an e-mail with an offer for a single occupancy accommodation from one of the housing agencies that we cooperate with (long-term or temporary) well ahead of time before arriving.
 The e-mail will include the actions you must take to utilize the offer.

 Please note that the offer will be sent to the e-mail address you provided when you applied to Chalmers.
 The accommodations are distributed randomly, and you will only receive one offer, so you cannot choose where to live.

 If you get an offer and choose not to answer or turn it down, the guarantee is not valid anymore and you will have to search for accommodation by yourself.
 You must accept your offer within a few days.

 Before you move into the assigned accommodation you must pay the first rent.
 If for some reason you cannot come here, you cannot request a refund of the rent.

 The guarantee is limited to one person (i.e., not partner, nor family).
 The accommodation can either be a one-room apartment, a single room with shared kitchen (sometimes shared bathroom as well).
 We do not have agreement regarding larger accommodations than that.

 The start and end dates for your rental contract may differ from the academic year and the scheduling of courses.